BOBDevStudio/RBAP-Flags/Readme.md

 There is also some other files that are there for easy reading.
 They are called `Flags.md` and `Flags.csv` and both of which are automatically compiled by the bot when it makes commits.
 Those 2 files are virtually the same, the only difference being `Flags.md` takes advantage of markdown and `Flags.csv` just lists everything plainly in a table.

 Similar files to `Flags.md` and `Flags.csv` also exist and the ones that end with `.json.md` and `.json.csv` are there for easy reading of a specific JSON file.
-Also it is worth noting that those files (the `.json.md` and `.json.csv` ones) are currently being compiled from the same data used to make `Flags.md` and `Flags.csv` so stuff like the `CommaAvoiderFlag` which may actually be in a file may not be listed.
-This will probably be changed in the future to have them be compiled from the data in the JSON file.